 |Loan Amount||Loan Term of <7 years||Loan Term of >7 years|

-Note that, in these examples, we used “Prime” set by the Fed for the base rate.
+Note that, in these examples, we used the Wall Street Journal Prime rate.
 Lenders, however, are free to use one of three standards for their base: Prime rate, LIBOR + 3.0%, or the SBA peg rate.
 Each of these is very close, differing by less than a portion of a percentage point.
 If you have a variable rate loan, you could see your costs fluctuate over time.
-Lenders can choose to offer fixed-rate financing or variable SBA loans at their discretion and may choose to charge prepayment penalty fees for early repayment.
-Short-term loans will cost less than long-term loans.

 Read the terms of your loan carefully to know just what your monthly payments will be to the lender for the life of a loan.
 (SBA loan rates are just a portion of the total cost.)